 Yes, a library may identify certain resources for exclusion due to factors like potential copyright risk and the demand impact on their services.

 For example, high-demand resources such as textbooks on short-term loan or on reserve may not be feasible given the time and work required to take them off circulation to digitize.
 Also, there could be a higher risk to copy from commercial textbooks for cross-institutional digital lending.
-A library’s lending policies and workflow can also determine whether some materials should be excluded from the service.

-These guardrails help ensure copyright compliance and mitigate misuse by patrons.
 Fair dealing is evaluated on a case-by-case basis so a patron should make a new request if they want to reuse the material in a different context (e.g., faculty requesting the same book chapter for another class).
-This helps a library to track statistics and monitor potential usage that falls outside of fair dealing.
-We also want to reduce the chance of the link to a digital copy being shared with someone who did not make the request or agree to the copyright acknowledgment statement in the system.
+This helps a library to track statistics and monitor potential usage that falls outside of fair dealing or licence agreements.
+We also want to reduce the chance of the link to a digital copy being shared with someone other than the requestor.

-Libraries will need to monitor requests for copyright compliance and potential impact on workflow.
-For example, cumulative requests from a patron for different chapters from the same book likely fall outside of fair dealing (multiple chapters that exceed 10% of the book).
-In this case, the copyright expert at the college should be notified so they can reach out to the patron to investigate.
 Another example is multiple requests by different students for the same chapter of a book.
 While these requests may fall within fair dealing (a short excerpt for the educational use of students), they add to a library’s workload.
 If the chapter is required for a course, the faculty should be the one making the request and sharing the copy with students.

 Libraries can also consider the number of items from a patron they can reasonably accept for their workflow and whether there should be a limit depending on the patron group (e.g., request limit for students may differ from the limit for faculty and staff).